10xDatabro/Vim_editor_commands/README.md

 Press `b` to move the cursor to the previous word (punctuation are considered words)

+### Editing commands

+Press `u` in normal mode to undo your last change to the file (press as many times as you need to undo).
+(You use this command to revert the changes made by other command, such as the delete, paste, search and so on.

+> Make sure you're typing lowercase `u` command, not the uppercase `U` command
+> Uppercase `U` command undoes all latest changes on one line.
+If you
+> accidentally type `U` you can undo the change with `u`

+Hold `CTRL` and press `r` to redo whatever you last change to the file (While holding `CTRL`, press `r` as many times as you want to redo)

 ### Saving and directory exploring commands

 Use `:e .` to open directory explorer in Vim